A9u3ybaCyb3r/Ethical-Hacking-Lab/Building The Lab/README.md

 3. Click **Install** and let the server reboot after installation.

 ### Step 6: Log into the Domain
-- After reboot, log in using the new domain (e.g., `Marvel\administrator`) and the administrator password.
+- After reboot, log in using the new domain (e.g., `Empire\administrator`) and the administrator password.

 ---